XPerianer/Bandart/README.md

 ```

 ## Additional information

+### Development goals
+- Performance: Since Dart is most often used for mobile development, the goal of the library is to support calculations fast enough to run on smartphones.
+- Seedability: When seeded with the same seed, the library should always return the same result.
+- Well tested
+- Extensible
+-

 TODO: Tell users more about the package: where to find more information, how to
 contribute to the package, how to file issues, what response they can expect